-No short-term population-level effects from OSV use have been observed for bison and elk historically, including when an average of 795 snowmobiles and 15 snowcoaches entered the park daily, which is greater than the level proposed under alternative 4 (Fuller 2006; White et al. 2009).
+No short-term population-level effects from OSV use have been observed for bison and elk historically, including when an average of 795 snowmobiles and 15 snowcoaches entered the park daily, which is greater than the level proposed under alternative 4 (Fuller 2006; White et al. 2008).
 Simulation indicates that long-term population-level impacts could occur due to the presence of groomed roads (Coughenour 2005).
-But most researchers have concluded that bison population growth is based primarily on the active management and culling of the park's bison population, rather than any energetic savings and associated increased survival from travel on groomed OSV routes (Bjornlie and Garrott 2001; Gates et al. 2005; Bruggeman et al. 2009a; Plumb et al. 2009; White et al. 2009).
+But most researchers have concluded that bison population growth is based primarily on the active management and culling of the park's bison population, rather than any energetic savings and associated increased survival from travel on groomed OSV routes

+(Bjornlie and Garrott 2001; Gates et al. 2005; Bruggeman et al. 2009a; Plumb et al. 2009; White et al. 2008).
 Behavioral response monitoring indicates movement responses in 8-9 percent of bison and elk observed, and these active travel and flight behaviors may result in small-scale displacement and increased energy expenditure.
-There have been no data indicating that these responses have resulted in observable impacts on the population, but impacts on individuals that eventually lead to populationlevel impacts may occur over time, or with especially harsh winters.
+There has been no data indicating that these responses have resulted in observable impacts on the population, but impacts to individuals that eventually lead to population-level impacts may occur over time, or with especially harsh winters.
 Population-level impacts are predicted to be long-term minor adverse under alternative 4 because of the long-term impacts that could occur due to behavioral responses, potentially resulting in small-scale displacement that may lead to observable impacts on the population.
-As discussed above, should all OSVs meet voluntary E-BAT standards, the increase in OSV use would not increase the overall number of transportation events and would not be expected to increase impact levels beyond a minimal level.
+As discussed above, should all OSVs meet enhanced BAT the increase in OSV use would not increase the overall number of transportation events and would not be expected to increase impact levels beyond a minimal level.

 Impacts on bison and elk from other past, present, and reasonably foreseeable future actions would be the same as described for alternative 1.
-These impacts are a result of the variety of land and wildlife management activities occurring on lands near or adjacent to the park including Northern Rockies Lynx Management, the Gallatin National Forest and the Beartooth District of Custer National Forest travel management plans, timber harvests on adjoining lands, and the reintroduction of gray wolves to the greater Yellowstone area.
-Within the park, these impacts are a result of active management of the park's elk and bison populations, as well as other wildlife management programs such as the plan/SEIS for the remote vaccine delivery to bison.
+These impacts are a result of the variety of land and wildlife management activities occurring on lands near or adjacent to the park including Northern Rockies Lynx Management, the Gallatin National Forest and the Beartooth District of Custer National Forest travel management plans, timber harvests on adjoining lands, and reintroduction of gray wolves to the greater Yellowstone area.
+Within the park, these impacts are a result of active management of the park's elk and bison populations, as well as other wildlife management programs such as the plan/EIS for the remote vaccine delivery to bison.
 The major impacts stated are a result of bison control measures and management under the IBMP, which is unrelated to winter use in the park.
-These long-term negligible to major adverse impacts, when combined with the short- and long-term minor to moderate adverse impacts of alternative 4 would result in long-term minor to major adverse cumulative impacts.
+These long-term negligible to major adverse impacts, when combined with the short and long-term minor to moderate adverse impacts of alternative 4 would result in long-term minor to major adverse cumulative impacts.
 Alternative 4 would contribute minimally to the cumulative impacts on bison and elk.

-Alternative 4 would allow for use levels similar to those permitted under the 2009 to 2013 interim regulations, with an approximately 10 percent reduction in the number of transportation events.
-Should all OSVs meet voluntary E-BAT standards, group sizes would increase, but the number of transportation events would stay the same.
-The allowance for up to four non-commercially guided snowmobile groups per day is not expected to increase behavioral, physiological, or displacement responses by bison and elk.
-Continued monitoring and assessment would allow for additional restrictions to be established should impacts greater than those predicted in this plan/SEIS be observed.
+Alternative 4 would allow for use levels similar to those permitted under the 2009 to 2011 interim rules, with an approximately 10% reduction in the number of transportation events.
+Should all OSVs meet enhanced BAT group sizes would increase, but the number of transportation events would stay the same.
+The allowance for up to four noncommercially guided snowmobile groups per day is not expected to increase in behavioral, physiological, and displacement responses by bison and elk.
+Continued monitoring and assessment would allow for additional restrictions to be established should impacts greater than those predicted in this draft plan/SEIS be observed.
 Thus, overall impacts under alternative 4 would be short- and long-term minor to moderate adverse.
-These impacts are expected to be less than those under alternatives 2 and 3 because the transportation events would be packaged and would result in fewer events than other action alternatives.
-Cumulative impacts would be long-term minor to major adverse, to which alternative 4 would contribute minimally.
+Cumulative impacts would be long-term minor to major adverse, of which alternative 4 would contribute minimally.